thewebkid/lit-color-picker/README.md

 ```

 ## Events
-Fires a 'color-picked' event with a color object in the event detail
+Fires a 'picked' (click OK) and 'preview' (any mutation) event with a color object in the event detail

 ## Local Demo with `web-dev-server`